hao-fang/ee596_spr2018_lab4/README.md

 	* Tests the model for sampling a sentence starting with a specific character.

 ## Lab Report
-* Please report your model perpexlity on sorting number for test set.
+* Please report the perpexlity on the provided *test* set for the sorting number model.
-* Please report your model perplexity on character LM for test set.
+* Please report the perplexity on the provided *test* set for character LM.
 * Discuss other findings and issues.